CARES 2.0 Spring Application Period is April 1-30, 2022

-The Office of Early Care and Education is set to distribute $30 million between 2019-2021 to educators employed at city-funded licensed family child care and center-based programs in San Francisco.
-The first distribution took place in the Fall of 2019 and educators can now apply for the second distribution.
+The Office of Early Care and Education is set to distribute $30 million between 2019-2022 to educators employed at city-funded licensed family child care and center-based programs in San Francisco.

 A series of community roundtables and workgroup sessions with early educators and community stakeholders helped identify eligibility criteria and guidelines for CARES 2.0, ensuring that:

 - Equal stipend amounts are awarded to all recipients

 - Eligible educators work directly with children for at least 20 hours a week